grosbusen/sample/README.md

 # Introduction

 First and foremost, Git is easy.
 Git is fun.
-Thanks Linus!
+Thanks Linus

 During the next year you will learn the fundamentals of data science.